Music Director, Birmingham Opera Company

-A keen advocate of music education for young people, Alpesh has worked with ensembles such as the National Youth Orchestra of Scotland and the symphony orchestras of the Royal Conservatoire of Scotland and the Royal Northern College of Music.
-He was the conductor of the second BBC Ten Pieces film which brought the world of classical music into secondary schools across the country and received a prestigious BAFTA award.
-Alpesh is a patron of Awards for Young Musicians, a UK charity supporting talented young people from disadvantaged backgrounds on their musical journeys, and he has also written on the vital importance and necessity of exposing young children to music in Music Teacher magazine.
+A keen advocate of music education for young people, Alpesh is a patron of Awards for Young Musicians, a UK charity supporting talented young people from disadvantaged backgrounds on their musical journeys.
+He has also worked with ensembles such as the National Youth Orchestra of Scotland and the symphony orchestras of the Royal Conservatoire of Scotland and the Royal Northern College of Music.
+He was the conductor of the second BBC Ten Pieces film which brought the world of classical music into secondary schools across the country and received a distinguished BAFTA award.
+Alpesh has also written on the vital importance and necessity of exposing young children to music in Music Teacher magazine.

-Born in Birmingham, Alpesh was Principal Cellist with the CBSO Youth Orchestra which gave him the opportunity, as part of the Youth Orchestra Academy in 2007, to take conducting masterclasses.
-He entered the Royal Northern College of Music in 2008 to study the cello with Eduardo Vassallo before deciding to pursue the prestigious Master’s Conducting Course, taught by Clark Rundell and Mark Heron.
+Born in Birmingham, Alpesh then went on to the Royal Northern College of Music in Manchester to study the cello with CBSO Section Leader Eduardo Vassallo before continuing at the RNCM to pursue the prestigious Master’s Conducting Course, taught by Clark Rundell and Mark Heron.
 Alpesh has studied with Stanislaw Skrowaczewski, participated in masterclasses with Juanjo Mena, Vasily Petrenko and Jac van Steen, and has been mentored by Andris Nelsons and Edward Gardner.